How to become a set designer

 College

-You could learn some of the skills you need for this job through a college course like a:
+You could do a college course to learn some of the skills you'll need for this job.
+Courses include:

 - level 3 Certificate or Diploma in Production Arts